Zhu Shizhen: Later life and death

-In 1337, (Note: There are conflicting accounts of when Zhu Wusi moved to West Township in Zhongli.
-According to Hu Hansheng's Mingdai diling fengshui shuo, Zhu Wusi moved there in 1337.
-However, Chen Wutong's Qiu shi ji states that he moved there in 1338.
+In 1337, (Note: There are conflicting accounts of when Zhu moved to West Township in Zhongli.
+According to Hu Hansheng's On the Feng Shui of Ming Imperial Tombs, Zhu moved there in 1337.
+However, Chen Wutong's Collection of Autumn Fruits states that he moved there in 1338.
 Both sources mention that he later moved to Gucun Village in Taiping Township "the following year", but they disagree on the specific year.
-Hu Hansheng's book states it was 1338, while Chen Wutong's Qiu shi ji states it was 1339.) pressed by hardship, the family again moved, this time to West Township of Zhongli (near present-day Tangfu Village, Fengyang).
+Hu states that the move occurred in 1338, while Chen dates it to 1339.) pressed by hardship, the family again moved, this time to West Township of Zhongli (near present-day Tangfu Village, Fengyang).
 The following year, they relocated to Gucun Village in Taiping Township of Zhongli (modern Ershiying Village, Fengyang County).
 There, they became tenant farmers under the landlord Liu Jide, a man known for his harshness.
 Despite their toil, the Zhu household remained in dire straits.
 In 1344, the Huai River basin suffered a catastrophic drought: seedlings withered, fields cracked, and famine was soon followed by locust swarms and plague.
 On the sixth day of the fourth month that year, (Note: This date corresponds to 18 May 1344 on the Julian calendar.)
-Zhu Wusi succumbed to the plague at the age of sixty-four, unable to afford medical treatment.
+Zhu Wusi, unable to afford medical treatment, succumbed to the plague aged 64.
 His eldest son perished later that same night.
-On the twenty-second day of the same month, (Note: This date corresponds to 3 June 1344 on the Julian calendar.) his fifty-nine-year-old wife also died of the illness.
+On the twenty-second day of the same month, (Note: This date corresponds to 3 June 1344 on the Julian calendar.) the 59-year-old Lady Chen also died of the illness.
 Zhu Chongliu and Zhu Chongba implored their landlord Liu Jide for a small burial plot to inter their parents, but he reviled them and refused.
 At length, Liu's elder brother, Liu Jizu, took pity and granted them a patch of land.
-(Note: In 1378, Zhu Yuanzhang posthumously accorded Liu Jizu the title of Marquis of Yihui, and his wife, Lady Lou, the title of Marquise.)
+(Note: In 1378, the Hongwu Emperor posthumously accorded Liu Jizu the title of Marquis of Yihui, and his wife, Lady Lou, the title of Marquise.)
 Lacking the means for coffins, Zhu Chongba wrapped the bodies of his parents in old quilts and buried them hastily.